Datatamer/terraform-aws-emr/examples/files/README.md

-# Cloudwatch agent installation and configuration template
+# Cloudwatch agent deploy template

 This folder hosts the template files used to download, install and configure the Cloudwatch Agent for the EMR Cluster.